 FabFilter Pro‑Q 2 Help

-Sometimes, it can be very useful to be able to match the tonal characteristics of a certain reference audio file.
+Sometimes, it can be very useful to be able to match the tonal characteristics of a certain reference audio signal.
 For example, you're in the process of recording vocals, and for some reason you just don't get them to sound like the recordings you made a few days earlier.
 Or you really like the overall color and sound of a certain mastered song, and want your own track to sound alike.

 After analyzing and clicking the Match button, Pro-Q 2 automatically calculates how many and what kind of EQ bands are needed to match the sound of the side-chain audio.
 EQ Match now proposes a number of new bands, and gives you the opportunity to customize the matching detail, using the slider.